You are here

 In 1999, Congress passed the Education Flexibility Partnership Act.
 The Ed-Flex Program allows the Secretary of Education to delegate to states, with strong accountability measures, the authority to waive certain federal education requirements that may impede local efforts to reform and improve education.
 It is designed to help districts and schools carry out educational reforms and raise the achievement levels of all children by providing increased flexibility in the implementation of federal education programs in exchange for enhanced accountability for the performance of students

-• Colorado was one of the original 9 states that were approved for this authority and have been an Ed-Flex state since 2001.
+• Colorado was one of the original 9 states that were approved for this authority and has been an Ed-Flex state since 2001.

-• Ed-Flex authority has no impact on the amount of funds that the State or LEAs receive through ESEA Programs.
-However, the flexibility provided through Ed-Flex Authority may impact how districts choose to use there ESEA funds.
+• Ed-Flex authority has no impact on the amount of funds that the State or LEAs receive through Elementary and Secondary Education Act (ESEA), reauthorized as the Every Student Succeeds Act (ESSA) in 2015.
+However, the flexibility provided through Ed-Flex Authority may impact how districts choose to use their ESEA funds.

 Ed-Flex authorizes States to waive certain requirements of the following grant programs: